grubbcc/anagrams/README.md

 Since I have benefited greatly from the advice and code of others, I have made this an open source project.
 Check out the code over at my GitHub page, and feel free to use what you like in your own work.
 (Just no redistributing or selling without my permission, of course.)
 If you are an experienced prorgammer, any bug reports or feedback on how I can improve things would be greatly appreciated!

 Update Log

+Version 0.9.8 - June 25, 2021

+    • Enabled account creation and password login
+    • Enabled personalized profile creation using markdown syntax.
+    * Fixed bug that would delay logoff recognition.

+Version 0.9.7 - February 15, 2021

+    • Enabled online play(finall!)
+    • Migrated to JavaFX for improved graphical improvement.
+    • Added tree visualization widget.
+    • Fixed a bug that would cause game panels to disappear prematurely.

 Version 0.9.6 - July 6, 2020